 Once you have a good sense of exactly what will happen in the sessions of your study, you can come to the BESS director for approval of your study.
 The director will check that you have a well-defined question and set of procedures when you use the equipment.
 The director can also get you set up with access to the scheduling of BESS resources and recruitment of participants from the UoR undergraduate pool if you do not want to recruit participants through other channels.
 You should also gain ethical approval for your study at this stage – since any research in which human participants are studied requires oversight at this university.
 Each school has different procedures and standards for approving studies, but each should be relatively straightforward.
 Please contact your head of school.

 Once you have approval to run your study you’ll need to organise it.
-That means identifying participants, arranging a time when the study will take place, and a venue that is appropriate for the activities in your study.
+That means identifying participants, arranging a time when the study will take place, and an appropriate venue.
 BESS does not have dedicated rooms for use.
 These must be booked centrally, though we can suggest locations which will be most convenient for the equipment.
 You will also need to reserve the equipment so that other researchers can schedule their studies as well.
 The BESS administrator will let you know about the online reservation system when you are approved to run your study.
-You may also wish to use this system to recruit participants (though you may bring them from elsewhere).
+You may also wish to use this system to recruit participants.
 When recruiting participants you need to manage expectations appropriately.
 Accurately advertise the amount of time they will spend in your study and any compensation they might earn.
 If you recruit from the BESS pool you will advertise this through the recruitment platform.

 In writing up your study, you will usually want to convey to the reader the same steps that you have encountered in this guide.
 Lay out your research question, identify the background literature leading to your (explicitly stated) hypotheses, describe the methodology both in terms of the protocol used as well as the framework of analysis used to interpret the data.
 Then present the key patterns, examples, summary statistics, etc. that are the inputs to your analysis.
 The reader should be able to follow how you reach any conclusions based on the figures and summary statistics presented.